chipsalliance/f4pga/docs/f4pga/Usage.md

 In case of some modules it may also define a set of parameters used during their construction.
 `mkdirs` module uses that to allow production of of multiple directories as separate dependencies.
-This however is an experimental feature which possibly will be removed in favor of having multiple instances of the same module with renameable ouputs.
+This however is an experimental feature which possibly will be removed in favor of having multiple instances of the same module with renameable outputs.

 Not all *dependencies** have to be *resolved* at this stage, a *platform's flow definition* for example won't be able to provide a list of source files needed in a *flow*.

-### Projects's flow configuration
+### Project's flow configuration

 Similarly to *platform flow definition*, *Projects flow configuration* is a _JSON_ that is used to configure *modules*.
 There are however a couple differences here and there.